Changes Coming to Local Search?

 A search query is initiated for a brand of navigation systems, such as “Motorola.”

-Businesses are prioritized based upon frequency of visit, location proximity, and other contextual and historical information.
+Businesses are prioritized based upon the frequency of visit, location proximity, and other contextual and historical information.

 A user can further refine the search results based upon the need to obtain fuel for their vehicle.
-A fuel source icon is selected, which focuses the results list based upon fuel sources that are in close proximity to the user’s current location and that provide the most efficient route to the search results on the list.
+A fuel source icon is selected, which focuses the results list based upon fuel sources that are near the user’s current location and that provide the most efficient route to the search results on the list.